 Higher Yields and Quality – By 2050 there will be about 30% more people on this planet.
 We will have to find a way to produce more food on less acreage.
 Due to engineered pest, disease, weed, drought and cold resistance, GM crops show lots of promise in this area.

-Prevention of Some Diseases, Malnutrition and Starvation– Golden Rice has been modified to contain beta-carotene (vitamin A), which millions of people in over 100 countries lack – causing widespread blindness and malnutrition and in juvenile death.
+Prevention of Some Diseases, Malnutrition and Starvation– Golden Rice has been modified to contain beta-carotene (vitamin A), which millions of people in over 100 countries lack – causing widespread blindness and malnutrition and juvenile death.
 Other crops with engineered vitamins/nutrients are in the pipeline.

 There are many environmental issues that need activism.
 Protesting GMO’s isn’t one of them.
-I get it; we are all skeptical of big-agra and extra-national companies like Monsanto.
+I get it; we are all skeptical of big-Agra and extra-national companies like Monsanto.
 Large companies have routinely lied to us and continue to do so in an effort to keep profits up.
-Don’t trust the companies, trust the science.
+Don’t trust the companies, trust science.
 Science has proven GMO’s to be safe and in many cases beneficial, improving and possibly saving the lives of many people.
 It seems reasonable they should be offered for public consumption.
-No one seems to have objections to GM organisms which provide the world with medicines like insulin, hormones for cancer treatments, antibiotics, etc. Yes, it may turn out that in some rare cases GMOs will cause harm (just as aspirin, spinach, and swimming do ….but we don’t ban these things).
+No one seems to have objections to GM organisms that provide the world with medicines like insulin, hormones for cancer treatments, antibiotics, etc. Yes, it may turn out that in some rare cases GMOs will cause harm (just as aspirin, spinach, and swimming do ….but we don’t ban these things).
 Don’t be paralyzed by the uncountable unknown unknowns or you might as well don your tin-foil hat and live in your parent’s basement.
 For the best unbiased scientific reporting about GMOs check out the multi-part (nuanced) series written by Nathanael Johnson in: Grist.
 Partial

 Reference list of GMO safety studies: